wyckster/conntest/README.md

 In this situation, the process just **exits**.
 There is no error or anything.
 If running directly from Docker, the container will exit when the process exits.

-You can run with the _alternate way to run interactively_ (by specifying the command `/bin/bash`) and the container will not exit.
+You can run with the _alternate way to run interactively_ (by specifying the command `/bin/bash`) and the process will exit without causing the whole container to exit.
 (Output of this technique is shown above.)